Code-Institute-Submissions/MS1-tartan-taps/README.md

     - Note: This was a common error until I got a better grasp of bootstrap's grid system.
 - Jumbotron text "New Year New Beer" was overlapping the navbar on Iphone 5/SE and Galaxy Fold, when in a horizontal position on Google Dev Tools.
     - Error: As the jumbotron's height is measured by viewport height there isn't sufficient room for all the jumbotron text to fit.
     - Fix: Max-height media queries for 320px (iphone 5 height horizontally) & 280px (Galaxy Fold height horizontally) have been added to increase the height of the jumbotron to include all the text.
 I could of omitted some of the jumbotron text however I did not want to do this, as it would affect the first user goal to know at a glance what the company offers.
+- Although not a bug I had a lot of repeated CSS for font-family and color due to lack of project planning at the beginning of the project.
+    - Fix: I created 4 classes for text content and styled them in CSS.
+This resulted in 50 lines of repeated CSS removed from the style.css.

 ## Known Bugs